 Combine the yeast, warm water, and sugar in a bowl or one-cup liquid measuring cup.
 Let it sit for 10 minutes.
 During this time, if the yeast is alive, it will start eating the sugar and fermenting it into alcohol and carbon dioxide.

-After 10 minutes, you should see the yeast foaming up in the measuring cup to the half cup line (doubling its height).
+After 10 minutes, you should see the yeast foaming up in the measuring cup to the half-cup line (doubling its height).
 If you used a bowl, you should see plenty of foam.
-Add the mixture to the rest of your ingredients, and continue with your recipe.
+If so, add the yeast mixture to the rest of your ingredients, and continue with the rest of your recipe.

 Tips for Storing Yeast

-- Be sure to check the expiration date before you buy yeast.
+- Be sure to check the expiration date before you buy your yeast.
+Unless you're a prolific baker, you probably won't be able to use up an older jar before it goes bad.